processone/cla-enforcer/README.md

-# CLA Enforcer
+# CLA Manager

-CLA Enforcer is a GitHub and DocuSign API integration to automate a CLA process for open source projects.
+CLA Manager is a GitHub and DocuSign API integration to automate a CLA process for open source projects.

 ## Installation